 OSD BlueStore is a storage back end used by OSD daemons, and was designed specifically for use with Ceph.
 BlueStore was introduced in the Ceph Kraken release.
-In the Ceph Luminous release, BlueStore became Ceph’s default storage back end, supplanting FileStore.
-Unlike filestore, BlueStore stores objects directly on Ceph block devices without any file system interface.
-Since Luminous (12.2), BlueStore has been Ceph’s default and recommended storage back end.
+The Luminous release of Ceph promoted BlueStore to the default OSD back end, supplanting FileStore.
+As of the Reef release, FileStore is no longer available as a storage backend.

 Ceph is a distributed network storage and file system with distributed metadata management and POSIX semantics.

 - Ceph Block Device

 A software instrument that orchestrates the storage of block-based data in Ceph.
 Ceph Block Device (also called “RBD”, or “RADOS block device”) splits block-based application data into “chunks”.
 RADOS stores these chunks as objects.
 Ceph Block Device orchestrates the storage of those objects across the storage cluster.
 See also RBD.